BarishNamazov/barish.me/src/pages/computing.md

 [Rclone](https://rclone.org/) is a great tool to sync files between cloud services.
 I use it to sync my files between my cloud storage and my local machine.
 I also use it to backup my databases to a cloud service.

+### Ollama

+[Ollama](https://www.ollama.com/) allows me to run a local LLM very easily.
+I use it for various purposes.

 ## Mobile Hardware